jadar/DeveloperCapes/README.md

 tester=username4
 ```
   Make sure there is no space between '=' and the username or url.
 You can have as many groups as you want.
-Just name them seperately.
+Just name them separately.
 Also, you should probably make a unique name for your groups so as
 you do not conflict with other mods using the library as well.